The BURIAL GROUND

 ‘We would at all times keep every part of the cemetery in the highest order.
 The grass should be kept short and smooth by frequent mowing; the gravel free from weeds and smooth by frequent weeding and rolling; the edges, which we would form of concealed bricks or tiles, low, and constantly clipped; and the leaves, as they drop from the trees, should be picked up the same day on which they fell; litter of every kind picked up the moment it appeared; and the walls, chapel, lodge, gates, drains, &c., kept in constant repair.’

-‘No dogs or improper persons; no smoking, drinking or even eating; no running or jumping, laughing, whistling or singing, or other practice that might indicate a want of reverence for the place, should be permitted’.
+‘No dogs or improper persons; no smoking, drinking or even eating; no running or jumping, laughing, whistling or singing, or other practice that might indicate a want of reverence for the place, should be permitted.
+No person should be allowed to walk on the graves, or to cross from one walk or green path to another in places where the ground was filled with graves.’

 John Claudius Loudon – On the Laying Out, Planting and Managing of Cemeteries; And on the Improvement of Churchyards (1843)